gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 Each element contains information about ECDH parameters and about public keys, for one or more OSCORE groups that support the pairwise mode of Group OSCORE and that the client has been authorized to join.
 Each element is formatted as follows.

 * The first element 'id' is the group name of the OSCORE group or an array of group names for the OSCORE groups for which the specified information applies.
+In particular 'id' MUST NOT refer to OSCORE groups that are signature-only groups.

 * The second element 'ecdh_alg' is an CBOR integer or a CBOR text string indicating the ECDH algorithm used in the OSCORE group identified by 'gname'.
 Values are taken from the "Value" column of the "COSE Algorithms" Registry {{COSE.Algorithms}}.